 The first thing you should note is that passive real estate investing doesn’t mean you do nothing while receiving profit.
-Instead, the difference with passive real estate investing is that you won’t be playing an active role in most stages of the acquisition process, including the day-to-day operations that follow.
+Instead, the difference with passive real estate investing is that as a passive investor, you won’t be playing an active role in most stages of the acquisition process, including the day-to-day operations that follow.

-- Less work means you don’t need to make as much profit to justify the investment
+- Less work means you don’t need to make as much profit to justify the real estate investments

 - Diversified portfolios reduce your risk and can hedge your investment against volatility